 Petoskey Prize for Environmental Leadership

 The Petoskey Prize is an annual award recognizing a volunteer activist whose outstanding grassroots environmental leadership is marked by commitment, creativity and courage.
 Michigan Environmental Council member groups nominate candidates to receive the Petoskey Prize.
-Inaugurated in 2001, the award carries a $5,000 gift to the Michigan environmental organization of the winner’s choice.
+Inaugurated in 2001, the award comes with a $5,000 gift to the Michigan Environmental Council member organization that nominates the winner.

 2018 Recipient: Nancy Warren